rundeck/rundeck/docs/en/00-introduction/00-chapter1.md

 ### RunDeck features

-* distributed command execution via SSH
+* distributed command execution
+* pluggable execution system uses SSH by default
 * multi-step workflows
 * job definition and on demand or scheduled runs
 * graphical console for command and job execution